Table of Contents

 • Don’t be afraid to pause, restart, or repeat.

 Imagine you’re studying a challenging foreign language.
-Instead of struggling through textbooks, you’d listen to native speakers in audiobooks or podcasts.
+Instead of struggling through textbooks, you can listen to native speakers in audiobooks or podcasts.
 This immersive auditory experience enhances your language comprehension and pronunciation skills.

-A picture can say a thousand words.
-You can learn a topic or concept by looking at some of the visual representations of it.
-The best way to get illustrations is by searching the web, but you can also get help from books & other resources on this matter.
+A picture can capture a thousand words.
+You can learn a topic or concept by looking at its visual representations.
+You may obtain illustrations from the web, as well as books & other related resources.

-You can also make your personal illustrations to understand a topic better.
-These illustrations should be something that you can understand.
-They can be a tree or table or box or whatever that makes you comfortable.
+You can also create personal illustrations to better understand a topic.
+They can be a tree, table, box or whatever that makes you comfortable and improves your comprehension.

-How to Apply This Study Style: As the name suggests, this study method revolves around visual aids such as diagrams, charts, and pictures to understand and remember information.
+How to Apply: Illustration revolves around visual aids, such as diagrams, charts, and pictures, to understand and remember information.
 You can create your own visuals or find existing ones to help you with the process.

-• Find relevant visual aids like diagrams, tables, or graphs of the topic you are studying.
+• Find relevant visual aids, including diagrams, tables, or graphs, of the topic you are studying.

-• If there isn’t any, then you can make one for yourself based on your understanding of the topic.
+• Sketch an illustration for yourself based on your understanding of the topic if there isn’t any.

-• To make your personal visual aid, you should do a bit of research on which type of illustration suits you best and then proceed to draw them.
+• To make your personal visual aid, research on the types of illustration that best suits you and draw them.

 Suppose you’re tackling a complex scientific concept; you might search the web for diagrams and infographics that simplify the idea.

-Alternatively, you could create your own visual representations by sketching out a flowchart or a diagram to grasp and remember the relationships between different elements of the concept.
+Alternatively, you could generate visual representations by sketching out a flowchart or a diagram to grasp and remember the relationships between different elements of the concept.

 Break Down Your Study Sessions into Smaller Chunks

 Instead of studying for long periods of time, break down your study sessions into smaller chunks.
-By breaking down topics, you stay focused and retain information more effectively.
+Splitting topics into manageable portions helps you stay on track and retain information more effectively.

-Otherwise, you will burn yourself out easily and won’t be able to focus effectively.
+Otherwise, you risk being easily exhausted and unable to maintain focus.
 This can also create a sense of dread regarding study sessions.

-I recommend that you break down a topic based on the difficulty level.
-You can make topics easy, intermediate, and complex.
+I recommend that you break down a topic based on the difficulty level into easy, intermediate, and complex.

-Easy topics should be covered without breaking apart.
-Intermediate topics should be broken into two or three parts, and complex topics should be broken into more than three parts.
+Easy topics should be covered accordingly; intermediate topics should be divided into two or three parts; and complex topics should be divided into more than three parts.

-Therefore, you can focus on one part of a complex topic, learn & understand it, and then proceed to the next one.
-This will make understanding the entire topic much easier than taking everything all at once.
+Therefore, you can focus on one part of a complex topic, learn & understand it, and proceed to the next one.
+This will make you understand the entire topic much easier than taking everything all at once.

 Schedule Regular Breaks

 Taking regular breaks can help improve focus and prevent burnout.
-During these breaks, you can also take some light snacks to boost your energy levels.
+During these periods, you can eat snacks to boost your energy levels.

 Tip – 4: Create a Study Schedule and Stick to It

-Once you have a plan on how and what you are going to study, you need a proper schedule to execute the said plan.
-So, consider every situation and possibility, and then proceed to make a great study schedule for yourself.
+Once you have a plan on how and what you are going to study, you need a workable schedule to execute it.
+Therefore, evaluate every situation and possibility, and subsequently design a study schedule for yourself.

 Creating a study schedule is one thing; sticking to it is another.
-Here are pointers to help you create a study schedule and stick to it—
+Follow these steps to ensure adherence:

 Be Realistic

-I have seen students make their study schedules almost impossible for a human being to follow.
-You are not a robot, and you need your time to recover from your studies.
+I have seen students make study plans almost impossible for a human being to follow.
+You are not a robot; and you need time to recover from your studies.

 Don’t try to cram too much into your schedule.
-Be realistic about your available time and what you can accomplish in that time.
-You know yourself better than anyone, so make the right call.
+Be realistic about your available time and what you can accomplish in that period.
+You know yourself better than anyone; therefore, make the right call.

 Set Specific Times for Studying

-Toppers make studying a part of their life, like going to sleep or eating.
-And you need to do the same with the help of your study schedule.
+Toppers make studying a part of their life, just as sleeping or eating.
+The same should be true for you in regards to utilizing your study schedule.
 Therefore, set specific times for studying each day so that it becomes part of your routine.

 Stick to Your Schedule

-This is the part where the difference between toppers and other students comes in.
-Most students fail to maintain their study schedule, but those who become toppers don’t.
+This is what differentiate toppers and other students.
+Most students fail to maintain their study schedule; however, those who become toppers don’t.

 Tip – 5: Explore Different Study Methods